riptano/astra-portal-getting-started/gettingStartedWithVSS/README.md

 ### 3a Launch the CQL Console and login to the database
 Open the CQL Console using the button below.

-_You may want to put the console and this guide side by side for easy copying._
+_We recommend opening the console and this guide simultaneously for easy copying._

 <<launchCQLConsole>>